gemfire/gemfire-developer-website/README.md

 ### Blogs

 #### Creating a new blog

+If you are an existing author, please place your blog in your respective folder.
+If you are new contributor, please create a new directory with your name, and put your blog post in that directory.

 There are two ways to add a new blog:

 1. You can use the [Archetypes](https://gohugo.io/content-management/archetypes/) feature of Hugo to create a new blog post:

-    `hugo new blog/[the-name-of-your-blog-post].md`
+    `hugo new blog/[yourDirectory]/[the-name-of-your-blog-post].md`

-    This will create a new blog post in the blogs folder.
+    This will create a new blog post in your directory.

 2. You can copy and paste from a previous blog post.
 Just remember to update the required information.

-If you are an existing author, please place your blog in your respective folder.
-If you are new contributor, please create a new folder with your name, and put your blog post in that folder.

 #### Metadata / Front Matter

 Blog posts require a title, description, date, and author(s).
 This is found in the front matter, which is the top portion of every blog.
 Note that if you use a future date for publishing, you will need to use the `-F` flag to see the post when running `hugo` or `hugo server` to build the site on your local machine.

 ```
-title: "You're awesome title"
+title: "Your awesome title"
 description: >
         A short description of the blog post
 date: 1970-01-31